Goal Tracking With MCP: The Future of Productivity

 What does the Beyond Time MCP implementation look like?

 Beyond Time was built MCP-first because we believed open protocols would win in personal productivity.
-The MCP server exposes a focused, opinionated set of tools, each designed to map cleanly to the way humans actually think about goals.
+The MCP server exposes a focused set of tools, each designed to map to the way people actually think about goals.

 Why open protocol matters

 Because Beyond Time exposes goals over MCP, your data is not trapped.
-Tomorrow you might use Claude.
-Next quarter you might use a different MCP client.
-The goal tracker stays.
-The protocol stays.
+You can use Claude Desktop today, switch to Claude Code tomorrow, and the goal tracker stays consistent.
 Lock-in disappears.

 We are bullish on goal tracking MCP.
 We are not naive about it.
 The protocol is real and useful, but it is also early, and several limitations are worth being honest about.